tgianko/deemon/selenese-runner/README.md

 In this case, for debugging reasons, you may want to consider to capture screenshots at each step.
 Use `-S` with `selenese-runner`

+### Selenese runner crashes

+*Cause 1*: You are using Firefox 47.0.
+There is known bug between the selenium driver used by selenese-runner and Firefox 47.0 (See [here](https://github.com/SeleniumHQ/selenium/issues/2204)

+*Solution*: Install Firefox 48.0.
+If you install it separately, then user `--firefox <path>` pass the executable path